(17,000+ reviews on Google across 150+ locations)

 Although it’s a rare condition, thoracic outlet syndrome is typically caused by:

 Those who play sports or have a job that requires repetitive overhand movements are more likely to suffer from TOS.
 You may also be at a higher risk of developing TOS if you’re between 20 and 40 years old, pregnant, or if you’ve suffered from a traumatic injury to the neck or back.

 Some TOS cases are caused by a congenital variation, such as having an extra rib.
 These anatomical abnormalities can limit the space in the thoracic outlet and put pressure on your nerves and arteries.

 The three main types of thoracic outlet syndrome are neurogenic, venous, and arterial TOS.
 Each type of TOS is slightly different, with causes and treatment options varying slightly for each.

-- Neurogenic thoracic outlet syndrome is the most common cause of TOS.
+This is the most common form of TOS.
 It happens when the brachial plexus nerves are compressed.
 Many patients respond well to conservative treatment.
 Symptoms of neurogenic TOS include: